-(a) paragraph 15(a), the meeting shall be chaired by the convener or Oldest Committee Member; or
+(a) paragraph 15(a), the meeting shall be chaired by the convener or Oldest Committee Member; or committee has a deputy convener, the deputy convener is again able to act.

 (b) paragraph 15(b), the meeting shall be convened by the oldest member of the committee (other than a committee substitute) and shall be chaired by the Oldest Committee Member.